learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Case insensitive search

 Sometimes, you don't know if the log file has `error` or `Error` or `ERROR` and so on.
-In such cases, you can use `-i` option to ignore case.
+In such cases, you can use the `-i` option to ignore case.

 ```bash
 $ grep -i 'jam' programming_quotes.txt